Response (Investigation and Recovery)

 - Using and executing cyber insurance

-As you can see, cyber security planning no longer entails just protecting the system from hacking, but also includes accepting ahead of time that the system may be hacked and putting a strong response plan in place that will help the organization recover successfully from the cyber-attack in a minimal amount of time.
+As you can see, cyber security planning no longer entails just protecting the system from hacking, but also includes accepting ahead of time that someone may hack the system and putting a strong response plan in place to help the organization recover successfully from the cyber-attack in a minimal amount of time.